nurturing young faith.com

 Observations and recommendations from recent research

-Our research showed overwhelmingly that children’s workers and parents alike have found the pandemic to be frustrating, exhausting and at times isolating.
-Many have felt ill-equipped and at a loss to know how to minister amongst children and families through these changing times.
-Some key things which are emerging as very important:
+During the pandemic lockdowns, our research showed overwhelmingly that children’s workers and parents alike felt frustrated, exhausted and at times isolated.
+Many felt ill-equipped and at a loss to know how to minister amongst children and families through changing times.